-The AER is available for you to review electronically by visiting the following website by CLICKING HERE or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically at https://goo.gl/zTvibx or you may review a copy in the main office at your child’s school.

 Quincy Elementary staff is dedicated to supporting both high academic achievement and character development in a fun and loving environment.
-During the past school year, we have implemented several initiatives to achieve our missions, including a comprehensive phonics program in grade K-2 and an engaging and challenging new reading program in grades 2-5.
+During the past school year, we have continued to implement several initiatives to achieve our missions, including a comprehensive phonics program in grade K-2 and an engaging and challenging new reading program in grades K-5.
 We have focused our professional development on these programs in order to implement them with fidelity and to give teachers the support they need as they learn the programs.
-In addition to these two programs, we have also implemented an intervention time called WIN (What I Need).
+In addition to these two programs, we also continue to implement an intervention time called WIN (What I Need).
 This half-hour of intervention is designed to support struggling students as well as challenge our advanced learners.
 Customizing our instruction to exactly what our students need will support their progress in the curriculum.

 PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL—Students in Zeeland are assigned to schools based upon their geographical home location.
 After all students are placed based upon this “neighborhood school” concept, school of choice students are placed based upon available spots.

 THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN—Quincy Elementary continues to work on our school improvement plan to help our students achieve the necessary skills for success in reading, writing, math, science and social studies.
 This plan is available for review on our building websites.